10 Curly Hair Styling Tips That Might Just Change Your Life

 Sleep with satin

 To take care of your curls even while you sleep, sleep with a silk or satin pillowcase to avoid tangles and give your curls room to breathe.
 According to the curl experts at Ouidad, the smoother fabric makes for less frizz and keeps curls feeling smooth.
-These are other genius ways to manage frizzy hair.

 Embrace your curls